Sewage discharge in Niagara River 'an environmental catastrophe,' says NDP MPP | CBC News

 "I know they've spent money.
 I know they've done some upgrades.
 They have to do more, obviously, to fix this problem," Gates said.

-Gates said the solution is simple: the Americans need to upgrade the capacity of their water treatment facility.
+He said the solution is simple: the Americans need to upgrade their water treatment facility's capacity.

 He's hoping the Ontario government will work with the federal government to put pressure on their U.S. counterparts to make extra investments.